Baseball333/First-Chatbot/README.md

 Seventh Commit:
 It is time to build the deep learning model.
 The deep learning model is distributed among the files train.py and train_init.py.

+Eighth Commit:
+Across these two files are specific features such as model compilation with "Nesterov Gradient Acceleration" and intents/pattern recognition.
+The code is somewhat self-explanatory.